Q: If I have a driver’s license am I automatically registered to vote?

-A: You will have to fill out and sign a new voter registration card.
-You may do this by mail, on-line, or in person at either the county clerk’s office or the driver’s license office.
+A: Update your voter registration information on-line, by mail on a new registration card or in person at either the county clerk’s office or the driver’s license office.

 Q: Are seventeen year olds eligible to vote?

-A: Seventeen year olds may register and vote in primary elections as long as they will be eighteen by the date of the next general election.
+A: A seventeen year old may register and vote in primary elections as long as they will be eighteen by the date of the next general election.

 Q: I previously had a felony conviction.
 Can I still register to vote?

 A: Convicted felons must have their voting rights restored before they can register to vote.
-You may contact your local parole office or go to www.corrections.ky.gov to obtain an application for Restoration of Civil Rights.
+To check eligibility for restoration of civil rights please go to www.civilrightsrestoration.ky.gov or call the Department of Corrections at 502-564-4360

 Q: What should I do if I move?

-A: Moves within the county: Update your address with the county clerk in person, on-line, or in writing, or change your address at the driver’s license office.
+A: Moves within the county: Update your address with the county clerk in person, on-line, mail in a new registration card or change your address at the driver’s license office.
 If you have not done this before Election Day you may still cast your ballot.
 You must go to the voting precinct that serves your new address on Election Day to vote and update your registration address at that time.

 Q: How do I change my party affiliation?

-A: You may change your party affiliation at anytime; however, you must change your affiliation between the primary date and December 31st of the current year in order to be eligible to vote in your new party’s next primary election.
+A: While you may change your party affiliation anytime, to qualify to vote in a primary you must change your party affiliation by December 31st of the current year.
 If you change your affiliation between January 1st and the primary election date, you will only be able to vote in the nonpartisan primary races.